Rumi381/PolyGen/README.md

 ## Accessing Documentation

-To access the documentation for any function, class, or method in the project, please visit the official documentation page of polygen [View the Docs](https://Rumi381.github.io/PolyGen/)
+To access the documentation for any function, class, or method in the project, please visit the official documentation page of PolyGen [View the Docs](https://Rumi381.github.io/PolyGen/)

 ## Example Usage

-Check out the detailed examples and usages of different functionalities in the [polygen Jupyter Notebook](examples/polygen.ipynb).
+Check out the detailed examples and usages of different functionalities in the [PolyGen Jupyter Notebook](examples/polygen.ipynb).

 ## Running `polygen` from the command line
 If you have set up the input file with the desired functionalites, you can run the following command in the terminal (assuming your input file is in the `examples` directory inside your working directory):